Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 3. Before we are going setting up MGE XE, we want to run the ***MWSE-Update.exe*** we just copied.
      - *Note: Doing this will ensure we are running the  latest nightly build of MWSE 2.1 (Morrowind Script Extender) which we need for some of the mods later on in this guide.*

 4. Now open ***MGEXEgui.exe***.
 You will see a tabbed interface.
-We will start setting up the first tab from the left:
+We will start setting up the first tab from the left.
+Make sure to use the following settings:

 >**Display**
 >